reneamendes/knime-on-windows/README.md

-# Resources for Knime headless execution on a Windows Server
+# Resources for management of a Knime Analytics Platform headless execution on a Windows Server

 The idea here is to have a Knime Analytics Platform on a Windows Server performing some management activities, like: